-- 18.(1) A person named in a notice of violation does not have a defence by reason that the person - (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.
+- (a) exercised due diligence to prevent the violation; or - (b) reasonably and honestly believed in the existence of the facts that, if true, would exonerate the person.

-Although sympathetic to the concerns of the Applicant that he was not made aware of the necessity to present the black pudding for inspection, the authority of the Review Tribunal is limited to determining whether or not a violation was committed, and whether the penalty was properly established in accordance with the Regulations.
+Although sympathetic to the position of the Applicant, the Review Tribunal has no authority to waive the violation and fine, its authority being limited to determining whether or not a violation was committed, and whether the penalty was properly established in accordance with the Regulations.

-Dated at Ottawa this 17th day of April, 2002.
+Dated at Ottawa this 24th day of April, 2002.